chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 The mesh is dynamically adapted based on an estimate of the error of the solution for the velocity (the Kelly error estimator).
 The refinement is based on the number of elements.
 This means that the number of cells refined/coarsened per iteration is based on the fraction of the number of cells, rather than the fraction of the error (where all cells which have the fraction of the error are refined/coarsened).

 The ``min refinement level`` refers to the base mesh which has been used in the previous static simulations.
 The mesh can only become finer than this, not coarser.
-The ``max refinement level`` is set at 3, giving a maximum possible number of cells at 3 million.
+The ``max refinement level`` is set at 3, giving a maximum possible number of cells of 3 million.
 However, the ``max number elements`` limits the number of cells to 50,000 to keep the simulation within feasible computational expense.

 Running the simulation